CodingWonders/win11minst/README.md

 # NOTE: THIS REPOSITORY HAS BEEN ARCHIVED FOR HISTORIC PURPOSES.
 NO DEVELOPMENT WILL BE DONE.
 Feel free to do whatever you want with it - other than contribute to it!

+This tool has been archived to let you see how I made programs back in 2022!
+I made a cleanup of the repo for you to enjoy.
+This tool has been referenced in [Part 1 of the DISMTools Fortnight for 2024](https://www.reddit.com/r/DISMTools/comments/1efwaqa/the_start_of_this_project/)

 # Windows 11 Manual Installer
 The tool that helps you install Windows 11 on unsupported systems